Downlink Performance Analysis for a Generalized Shotgun Cellular System: Applications in wireless communications

-So far, we have studied the signal quality at the MS in a cellular system where the signals from the BSs are affected by arbitrary path-loss and shadow fading.
-Several other situations besides these can also be studied.
-Firstly, transmission powers and the antenna gains, $\left\{ K_{i}\right\} _{i=1}^{\infty}$, of all the BSs in the cellular system are seldom the same, in which case $\left\{ K_{i}\right\} _{i=1}^{\infty}$ can be modelled as i.i.d. random variables with an appropriate distribution, independent of the underlying Poisson point process.
-By treating $K_{i}$'s as shadow fading factors, their effect on the signal quality at the MS can be found.
-Moreover, all the remarks in Section \ref{sec:sf} hold for $K_{i}$'s as well.
+In this example, we give a practical scenario where the transmission powers of the BSs are i.i.d. random variables.
 For example, consider the case where each BS has an ideal sectorized antenna with gain $G$ and beam-width $\theta$, such that BS's antenna faces the MS with probability $\frac{\theta}{2\pi}$, in which case $K_{i}=G$, and otherwise $K_{i}=0$.
-In this case, from Theorem \ref{thm:thmsf}, $\overline{\lambda}_{0}=\lambda_{0}G^{\frac{2}{\varepsilon}}\frac{\theta}{2\pi}$ is the BS density of the equivalent \textit{homogeneous} $l$-D SCS.
+In this case, in the absence of fading, from Corollary \ref{cor:homogeneousSCSSFEquivalence}, $\overline{\lambda}_{0}=\lambda_{0}G^{\frac{2}{\varepsilon}}\frac{\theta}{2\pi}$ is the BS density of the equivalent \textit{homogeneous} $l$-D SCS.